FRRouting/frr/doc/user/bgp.rst

    Allow peerings between directly connected eBGP peers using loopback addresses.

+.. clicmd:: neighbor PEER disable-link-bw-encoding-ieee

+   By default bandwidth in extended communities is carried encoded as IEEE floating-point format, which is according to the draft.

+   Older versions have the implementation where extended community bandwidth value is carried encoded as uint32.
+To enable backward compatibility we need to disable IEEE floating-point encoding option per-peer.

 .. clicmd:: neighbor PEER ebgp-multihop

    Specifying ``ebgp-multihop`` allows sessions with eBGP neighbors to